 Charming little property located in the heart of Chiang Rai.
 Mora Boutique Hotel is nothing fancy, but the black and white colonial design is cute, and the space is very clean and well kept.

-It’s a one hour drive to reach Wat Sang Kaew Phothiyan from Chiang Rai, but chances are you’ll have the colorful temple to yourself.
-Outfit details: Saylor dress, linked here.
+It’s a one-hour drive to reach Wat Sang Kaew Phothiyan from Chiang Rai, but chances are you’ll have the colorful temple to yourself.